 • Concepts of regression

-• Introduction to neural networks and deep learning with TensorFlow (continued)
+• Introduction to neural networks and deep learning (continued)

 Consultancy sessions